uiowa/uiowa/tests/README.md

 Note that we are disabling Drupal core tests in `blt/ci.blt.yml`.
 There is no reason to run them for every commit in CI.
 We only want to test our code there.

+The webdriver arguments are overridden because those are set automatically by the chromedriver service.
+See https://github.com/drud/ddev-contrib/tree/master/docker-compose-services/drupalci-chromedriver for details.